dalehamel/mctop-tool-example/docs/00800-mctop-final-tool.md

 I was able to construct the corresponding header line that I would use later in trying to mimic it in bpftrace.

-From this line in the original ruby mcop for instance:
+From this line in the original ruby `mctop` for instance:

 ```{.ruby include=src/mctop/lib/ui.rb startLine=128 endLine=134}
 ```